openvocab/loomio-api-proposal/README.md

  2. Data integration is a powerful and flexible approach to integration.
  3. We advocate the 'Open Vocab' approach to data integration.
  5. [JSON-LD](http://json-ld.org/) (a data format) makes impementing the Open Vocab approach easy.
- 5. We provide details on an Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.
+ 5. We provide details on our reccomended Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.

 ###What do you mean by 'Data Integration'?